CHANDRAKANTHGONUGUNTLA/NYC-Taxi-Insights-Visualizing-Tableau-Dashboard/README.md

 # NYC Taxi Insights: Understanding Taxi Service Patterns
+## This project is completely done and analyzed in Tableau.
+I also analyzed the same NYC taxi Data using Python Language.
+Here is the link to the repository of the Tableau project

+## For a detailed overview of the Tableau Dashboard implementation, please explore the contents of this repository.
 ## Overview

 Welcome to the NYC Taxi Insights dashboard!
 This repository contains visualizations and statistics related to taxi trips in New York City.
 Here's a breakdown of each section: